ryanguill/ryanguill.github.io/_posts/2024-01-08-postgresql-wishlist.markdown

 See also <code>HASH INDEX</code>es above.</dd>

-<dt>I wish columns like created_at and updated_at were automatic.</dt>
+<dt>I wish columns like <code>created_at</code> and <code>updated_at</code> were automatic.</dt>
 <dd>Nobody should ever need to create these columns on a table in my opinion.
-I am not sure how to do this in a backwards compatable way, but every record written to every table should capture the timestamp at which it was inserted and when it was last updated.
+I am not sure how to do this in a backwards compatible way, but every record written to every table should capture the timestamp at which it was inserted and when it was last updated.
 If users need something different they can capture it themselves like they do today, but the vast majority of use cases would be handled automatically.</dd>

 <dt>I wish that bitemporal features could be built into the database by default.</dt>
 <dd>This deserves and will hopefully get it's own blog series soon.</dd>